Formula Variables (17 min)

 3. Click the Configure button.
 The Configure Custom JS Variable screen opens.

-4. Enter your JavaScrip, using the dropdown you can enter values from your project.
-For our example, we have two fields in the project, a numeric and a text field.
-When a number is entered into the numeric field, the text field will reflect whether this is a Fibonacci number or not.
+4. Enter your JavaScrip.
+Using the dropdown, you can enter values from your project.
+For our example, we have two fields in the project: a numeric and a text field.
+When a number is entered into the numeric field, the text field will reflect whether this is a Fibonacci number.

 06 Strip Variables

 Strip variables can be used when you have inserted a repeat strip or column.
-These variables can be used to store values for individual records stored within their repeat type.
+These variables store values for individual records stored within their repeat type.

 The variables created will pull through to the repeated strips.

-Your debug mode will provide a breakdown of how the repeat strip fields are concatenated.
+Your debug mode will show how the repeat strip fields are concatenated.

 The variables created will pull through to the repeated strips.

-Your debug mode will provide a breakdown of how the repeat strip fields are concatenated.
+Your debug mode will show how the repeat strip fields are concatenated.